fix8mt/uri/README.md

 ```c++
 constexpr int parse();
 ```
 Parse the source string into components.
 Return the count of components found.
 Will reset a uri if already parsed.
-You can check for error using `get_error()` for more info
+You can check for error using `get_error()` for more info.

 ## `sort_query`
 ```c++